 - UV protected hose is resistant to abrasions and punctures and will retain shape if run over by a vehicle (will not crush).

 - Hose has outer helical coils that allow for a smooth interior.
 Traditional RV sewer hoses have the coils on the inside which creates a series of small valleys that can trap waste particles.

-- Bonded cuffs that create a strong, permanent seal between the hose and end fittings, preventing waste drips that is common in non-bonded RV sewage hoses.
+- Bonded cuffs create a strong, permanent seal between the hose and end fittings, preventing waste drips that are common in non-bonded RV sewage hoses.

 - Permanently connected nozzle with integrated handle for easy handling.